 Our podcast with Sally K. Norton, a leading expert on oxalate research, may be shocking to hear but oxalate levels can have a big impact on your health!

-As you learn more about oxalate and how it might affect you, download and printout my free low and high oxalate food list to help guide your food choices.
+As you learn more about oxalate and how it might affect you, download and printout my free low oxalate food list to help guide your food choices.

 Since coconut is technically a fruit, not a true nut, it is low in anti-nutrients and does not require soaking or sprouting like grains, nuts, and seeds.